Feeling less energetic at this time of year?

 Cortisol, often referred to as the "stress hormone," is released by the adrenal glands in response to stress.
 While cortisol helps the body manage stress in the short term, prolonged elevated levels can disrupt sleep, reduce energy levels, and impair overall well-being.
 This hormonal imbalance contributes to the fatigue and constant tiredness commonly associated with chronic stress [15].

-Red light may result in smaller increases in cortisol compared to blue or white light, particularly during sensitive periods like early morning [21].
+Exposure to red light (compared to blue or white light) may result in smaller increases in cortisol, particularly during sensitive periods like early morning [21] or late at night.

 Swapping red light for blue light from screens or bright white light from overhead lighting before bed is a great way to support natural rest.
 Here’s a simple hack to make the switch!